mhanyc/software_security_reqs/README.md

 ### Validation

 InfoSec uses the full ASVS, unedited, as our [validation standard](./validation_requirements/INDEX.md) for all applications.
 If we encounter software not matching the ASVS model, we will adapt.

+### System Development

+You may use a maturity-calibrated set of requirements as a way to reach Vibrant's "next step" assurance level.

+	This set of requirements in no way represents a complete alignment to NIST.
+Consider it Vibrant's (give or take) consensus "next step" security assurance for your application.